 These birds are native to tropical lowlands and sometimes wetlands on the island of Sulawesi, Indonesia.

-They eat fruit, insects and grain.
+Their diet consists of fruit, insects and grain.

 Grosbeak starlings are highly vocal, at their colonies and in feeding flocks.

 During the breeding season, the Grosbeak Starling male performs courtship displays accompanied by song.
 The male approaches the female while producing series of chuckling notes with fluffed throat feathers.

 They currently have a stable population but do face the threats of habitat loss and encroachment by humans.